Circular economy concept may boost regional recycling, reuse

 He said Fayetteville has a food waste composting facility now, the only one in the area, and that kind of program could be expanded throughout the region.
 He also said Northwest Arkansas could benefit from having a regional construction waste recycling facility, which would reduce the amount of construction material going to the landfill.

-Nierengarten noted the entire region is served by the Eco-Vista Landfill in Tontitown.
+Nierengarten noted that the entire region is served by the Eco-Vista Landfill in Tontitown.

 Waste Management operates the landfill.
 George Wheatley, senior manager for market planning for the company, said Waste Management also provides residential solid waste and recycling services for several cities in Northwest Arkansas, including Springdale, Farmington, Tontitown, Decatur and Avoca.